Monday, November 30, 2009

 And the introspective purples in Lavender, Heliotrope, Heliotrope, Iris.
 Or as I call it, being a Prince fan: Purple Rain.

 And Pamela just hung up my gift quilt in my studio: Delphine in an English Garden, a bigger-than-life portrait of my favorite stuffed animal standing in the focus fabric field of one of the fabric lines I have most enjoyed designing, In an English Garden.
-The picture also give you what the cyber half of my design studio looks like.
-(That's the free download quilt for my soon-to- be-released fabric line from Blank, Twinkle, on the screen of my beloved Mac.)
+The picture also gives you an idea of what the cyber half of my design studio looks like.
+(By the way, that's the free download quilt for my soon-to- be-released fabric line from Blank, Twinkle, on the screen of my beloved Mac.)

 Having this quilt right before me increases my happiness quotient exponentially.
 It's like having a door into a magic realm unexpectedly installed in your room.